EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 2. Right click the game
 3. Click `Properties`
 4. Under the `Game Config` tab, click the `Editor` tab
-5. In the box under the `User Config` section:
+5. In the box under the `User Config` section, type the following:

         [Controls]
         WiimoteProfile1 = Wii_classic_controller